BADOU-Conrad/tranxact-pay-dashboard/Tpay-users/documentation/elements/forms/file/file-base-documentation.md

 ### Input File

-Vuero provides default styles for file inputs, in case you need a control to upload a single file in your forms.
+Tranxact provides default styles for file inputs, in case you need a control to upload a single file in your forms.
 File inputs can look like upload buttons.
 Please refer to markup for more details about usage.